avidzcheetah/shopping-cart-webapp/README.md

 This project was developed as a part of the **IT 3301 / CS 3301 - Web Technologies** module to demonstrate key web development concepts such as:

-- Single Page Applications (SPA)
+- HTML
-- RESTful API integration
+- CSS
-- State management using React Context
+- JavaScript
-- Full-stack deployment (MongoDB + Express + React)
+- Database

 ---